Updating Results

 This step usually happens after you accept Curtin's offer for your chosen major.
 Each of the options outlined below are subject to availability.

-With this option you benefit from studying two disciplines in equal depth and graduating with a double major.
-You can choose a second Arts major (listed in step 1) or one of the Creative Arts, Commerce or Science majors below.
+Option 1: add a second major With this option you benefit from studying two disciplines in equal depth and graduating with a double major.
+You can choose a second Arts major (listed in step 1), or one of the Creative Arts majors or Business majors below.

 Bachelor of Creative Arts: